jccraigw/GA_Project2/README.md

 HOME PAGE
 - As a end user I want to be able to sign into my account using my username/email and password.
-- As a end user I want to be able to read details about the application.
-- As a end user I want to be able to look up helpful information regarding usage of the app.
-- As a end user I want to be able to contact *APP NAME* if needed.

 IMAGE FEED PAGE
 - As a end user I want to be able to scroll through images, like images, and comment on images.